 The Amex Blue Cash Everyday credit score requirement is 700, at a minimum.
 That means you’ll need at least good credit for approval.

-While American Express credit cards aren’t that easy to obtain, there are several other credit cards that are easy to get approved for.
+While American Express credit cards aren’t that easy to obtain, there are several other credit cards that are easy to get approved for.… read full answer

-To get a high limit credit card, you will need good or excellent credit and proof that you can afford a high spending limit, as your income, assets and existing debt obligations will be taken into consideration.
-Picking the right credit card goes a long way, too.
+To get approved for a high limit credit card, you will need good to excellent credit and proof that you can afford a high spending limit.
+More specifically, your credit limit will be determined by several factors, including your income, assets, and existing debt obligations.
+Picking the right credit card goes a long way, too.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.